damonc015/blogpop/articles/food/asian_cucumber_salad.md

 filename: "asian_cucumber_salad"
 title: "Asian Cucumber Salad"
 image: "cucumber.png"
-snippet: "Cucumber salad is a versatile appetizer that can be prepared any number of ways.
-Asian cucumber salad is often made with soy sauce and seasame oil.
+snippet: "Cucumber salad is a versatile appetizer that can be prepared in any number of ways.
+Asian cucumber salad is often made with soy sauce and sesame oil.
 However, even an Asian cucumber salad has many variations in spice, cut, and overall preparation."
 date: "January 15, 2022"
 readTime: "3.5"
-tags: "cucumber, asian, salad, appetizer"
+tags: "cucumber, Asian, salad, appetizer"
 ---

 #### Overview

-Cucumber salad is a versatile appetizer that can be prepared any number of ways.
-Asian cucumber salad is often made with soy sauce and seasame oil.
+Cucumber salad is a versatile appetizer that can be prepared in any number of ways.
+Asian cucumber salad is often made with soy sauce and sesame oil.
 However, even an Asian cucumber salad has many variations in spice, cut, and overall preparation.
-Attempting numerous versions of the Asian cucumber salad, I finally settled on my personal favorite recipe.
+Attempting numerous versions of the Asian cucumber salad, I finally settled on a personal favorite recipe.

 #### ![Cucumber](/images/food/cucumberImage.JPG)